elshnkhll/ROKU-TV-Private-Listening-ESP32/README.md

 ### Player

-After restarting ESP32 you can use PHP code for the player web interface or just use one provided on my domain: navigate to http://RokuRC.com/PRVT_LSTN/V3.php?MyRokuTVIP=#.#.#.# in Chrome, just replace #-s with your Roku TV IP address and enjoy.
+After restarting ESP32 you will see a message with URL to navigate, like http://RokuRC.com/PRVT_LSTN/V3.php?MyRokuTVIP=#.#.#.# in Chrome, just replace #-s with your Roku TV IP address and enjoy.

 #### Spesial Thanks
 to samirkumardas for his amazing Wasm Opus Decoder https://github.com/samirkumardas/another-libopus.js/blob/master/dist/decoder.js and JS PCM Player https://github.com/samirkumardas/pcm-player